 For separate shower enclosures, quadrant shower enclosures or an enclosure with either infold or sliding shower doors are an ideal choice for maximising space in a small bathroom.
 Infold doors neatly fold in on themselves rather than opening into the room, while streamlined sliding doors slide along rails in the enclosure without encroaching on space, either in the bathroom or the enclosure.

 Take a look through our range of shower enclosures to find the best fit for your space.

 Hooks and rails are a handy way of freeing up room in a small bathroom.
 Whether they’re for towels or clothing, hooks only take up a couple of inches on a wall or door without disrupting the flow of your bathroom’s décor.
 A hook for your heated towel rail is also a space-saving idea, which has the added benefit of keeping your towels warm and fluffy.

 Hanging storage for your bath and shower can save loads of space, too.
 Wire baskets give you ample room to store your soap, shampoo and sponges without impacting the internal shower space.

-To find out more about nifty bathroom storage solutions, check out this article in our accessories buyer’s guide.
+To find out more about nifty bathroom storage solutions, check out our accessories buyer guides.